JonasPrimbs/movesense-ble-ecg-firmware/README.md

 A custom firmware for [Movesense Sensor devices](https://www.movesense.com/) which implements a Bluetooth Low Energy (BLE) GATT electrocardiograph (ECG) voltage and movement measurements.

-This Repository is forked from **version 2.0.0** of the [official Movesense Device Library](https://bitbucket.org/movesense/movesense-device-lib/).
+This Repository is forked from **version 2.1.4** of the [official Movesense Device Library](https://bitbucket.org/movesense/movesense-device-lib/).

-*Due to some issues with firmware v2.1.X, the connections via Web Bluetooth are not possible.*
-*Therefore, we are currently not planning to upgrade to v2.1.X.*
-*See [this issue](https://bitbucket.org/movesense/movesense-device-lib/issues/104/ble-connection-fails-for-latest-v21x) for more details.*

 ## Documentation